brucou/-rxcc-state/README.md

 In this section, we seek to define quickly the meaning of the key terms which will be commonly used when referring to state machines.

-TODO : include some drawing of a state machine with a hierarchy of states and callouts for guards, control states, actions, output, extended state.
-TODO : favor two separate drawings

 As a supporting illustration for the basic terminology, we introduce the following state transducer representation, specifying an user interface for a multi-steps application process.

 ![illustration of basic terminology](https://i.imgur.com/byRSrGH.png)

+As a supporting illustration for the terminology linked to hierarchical states, we introduce the following illustration.

+TODO : include some drawing of a state machine with a hierarchy of states and callouts for guards, control states, actions, output, extended state.

 <dl>
   <dt>control state</dt>